 PROJECTS / ADVOCACY

 Thinkers read and readers think.
 Start your own group and make a difference with your driven social conscience.
 Don't listen to fake news from the internet.
-Instead, read traditional news sources like the New York Times and the Washington Post, because democracy in 2017 is full of Whitehouse lies and propaganda - otherwise democracy cannot survive.
+Instead, read traditional news sources like the New York Times and the Washington Post.

 Effort + inspiration = possibility.
 Be indignant and commit yourself to solving anything which frustrates you.
 If it is a big enough issue like corporate greed, climate change, pollution, etc.; organize a protest and convince journalists to publicize your issue.
 Slowly the picture will come into view.
 See the story through.

 RESEARCH everything.
 Occupy everything.
 Restaurant workers occupy your kitchens; citizens occupy Congress; Union workers, students, and the middle class; join together and remember that democracy is not a spectator sport.
 Learn to challenge yourself as well.
 Black lives matter.

 Be the North Star of life, awaken and strengthen what remains.
 Try to rehumanize yourself and don't dehumanize the other.
 Multiply, not divide.
 The way to decrease division is to increase the arts with music because we share sadness and happiness universally when appreciating an art form.
 So we need to fill the world with art.
 That will bring us together and lower this polarization.
 Always ask questions and thus show you care.

 |Broto Roy, tabla drums; Sanjay Mishra, sitar; performing for the opening of "The Sculpture of India: 3000 B.C. - 1300 A.D." at the Smithsonian's National Gallery of Art which was inaugurated by the then Prime Minister of India, Rajiv Gandhi and sitar virtuoso Ravi Shankar.|